wooorm/retext-content/Readme.md

 rootNode.toString(); // ' Another sentence.'
 ```

-Removes the current content of the parent.
+Removes all children of the node.

 #### TextOM.Parent#replaceContent(value?)